-This time of year is full of excitement for us humans, like Halloween, bonfire night and endless firework displays.
+With Halloween, Bonfire Night and endless firework displays, this time of year is full of excitement for us humans.
 But with trick or treaters at the door, relentless loud bangs and flashes, it can be a very anxious time for your dog.

 Before the parties get going and the fireworks begin, we’ve provided some helpful advice to help make this season a little easier for both you and your dog.

 When the fireworks start, your dog may want somewhere to hide if they are frightened.
 Find a small, sheltered place away from doors and windows and make it cosy with blankets.
-Include something that carries your scent like an old unwashed jumper so they feel comfortable.
+Include something that smells like you, such as an old unwashed jumper so they feel comfortable.
 Be sure to close the curtains to help block out noise and any flashing lights from the displays.

-Never take your dog to a firework display.
-Even if they show no obvious signs of anxiety, panting or thirst can indicate they are uncomfortable and stressed.
-Make sure you give them a good walk well before dusk when the displays begin.
-If they do need to go outside during the evening, keep them on a strong lead, even in the garden.
+If you need to open your front door, ensure your dog is securely shut away in a different room, so that they cannot run out of the front door in a moment of panic.
+If you do need to go outside with your dog during the evening, keep them on a strong lead, even in the garden.
 Any sudden loud noises will frighten your dog and they may try to run away.